mimalizadeh/Blog-with-flask/README.md

 # Blog-with-flask

-This project is mini flask blog app.
+This project is a mini blog app with Flask